x64dbg/docs/commands/user-database/dbload.md

 # dbload/loaddb

-Load the program database from disk in memory.
+Load a program database from disk in memory.

 ## arguments

-This command has no arguments.
+`[arg1]` Path to load the database from.
+If specified your current data will not be automatically cleared (import).
+If not specified all your data will be cleared and the current program database is reloaded from disk.

 ## result